 I came home one day and Bret had diced the sausage and added it to a can of black eyed peas, which we always have in the cupboard.
 It was pretty darn good, so I started playing with the combination and found that keeping it simple was the best way to go.

-- 2 tsp olive oil
+- 2 teaspoon olive oil

-- 1 link (about 6.5 oz) smoked turkey sausage, diced
+- 1 link, (about 6.5 oz) smoked turkey sausage, diced

 - 2 cans black eyed peas

-- 1 can Rotel tomatoes
+- 1 can Rotel tomatoes (or tomatoes with peppers)

-- 1/2 tsp onion powder
+- ½ teaspoon onion powder

-- 1/2 tsp garlic powder
+- ½ teaspoon garlic powder

-- 1/2 C medium salsa
+- ½ C medium salsa

-- 1 tbsp chopped pickled jalapenos (optional)
+- 1 tablespoon chopped pickled jalapenos, (optional)

-- 1/4 to 1/2 tsp salt
+- ¼ to ½ teaspoon salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper

 - Add the black eyed peas, including liquid, and the can of Rotel, including liquid.
 Stir in the onion and garlic powders, salsa, jalapenos (optional), salt and pepper.
 Add one black eyed pea can (about 2 Cups) of water and stir.

-Bring to a boil on medium high heat, then turn to medium low and simmer for about 20 minutes until flavors are blended.
+- Bring to a boil on medium high heat, then turn to medium low and simmer for about 20 minutes until flavors are blended.
 Serve with cornbread.